 5. CRKT Drifter

-The drifter has absolutely impeccable fit and finish, and it comes in such a small lightweight package that it becomes pretty shocking when you take into account the price point of the knife.
+The Drifter has absolutely impeccable fit and finish, and it comes in such a small lightweight package that it becomes pretty shocking when you take into account the price point of the knife.
 The Drifter features nested liners with one of the nicest feeling lock engagements around.
 It’s not a heavy duty knife.
-If you’re looking for a above average cutting performance in a lightweight package, like I said, you need to go for a Military.
-But balance is close to perfect for a lightweight EDC option, and again, the price point is amazing.
+If you’re looking for a above average cutting performance in a light weight package, like I said, you need to go for a Military.
+But balance is close to perfect for a light EDC option, and again, the price point is amazing.
 If you’re looking for a budget friendly folder, this is where it’s at.
-Reviewed here.

 Other Excellent Lightweight Folding EDC Knives for Hikers